savhascelik/timer/README.md

 - Vite - Build tool
 - Electron Builder - Application packaging

+## Acknowledgments

+This project was initially based on [electron-vue-template](https://github.com/Deluze/electron-vue-template) by [Deluze](https://github.com/Deluze), which provided a solid foundation for the application's structure.
+The original template is available under the MIT license.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.